rajkowski/cms-platform/docs/oauth.md

 ## OAuth Groups and Roles Mapping to SimIS CMS

 Groups and roles can be created in Active Directory and Keycloak.
 During SSO, SimIS CMS can check the user's info and group memberships.

+The following can be set using the environment variables above, or in the database...

 For Keycloak: